vteial/maven-repo/README.md

-# Meven repo for all my projects
+Maven repository for all my projects